Our #1 Pick

 Buying Guide: How to Pick a Solo Board Game

-Under Falling Skies and Mage Knight were built primarily as solo experiences.
-Wingspan, Terraforming Mars, and Aeon's End are multiplayer games with strong solo support.
-Both kinds are good - the difference is whether you want a finely-tuned solo puzzle or a multiplayer game you can also play alone.
+The difference is whether you want a finely-tuned solo puzzle or a full game you can also play alone.

 - 20 min: Under Falling Skies